Prospective MCS Transfer Students

 • Transfer Credit Evaluation

 • If you are an incoming student who has transfer credit from another 4-year university (including other UC's), out-of-state community college, or from A-Levels, you likely have coursework that needs to be evaluated.
 While there are transfer agreements in place already with the California community colleges*, which can be reviewed on assist.org, this is not the case for any school that is not a California community college.
 A-Levels need to be evaluated for course equivalence as well.
 Please note that this evaluation does not apply to General Education (GE) attributes such as Science & Engineering (SE) or Social Science (SS).
-To have any courses evaluated for GE attributes, please contact the College of Agriculture & Environmental Sciences dean's office.
+To have any courses evaluated for GE attributes, complete the GE Credit Request on OASIS.

 *California community college students who took only a partial series at their community college or completed a series at multiple schools, even if they are in the same district, will need to have that course work evaluated.